-Available in eBook, paperback or both, Beyond Belief reads like a contemporary discussion about addiction/recovery.
-Nothing is sacred and nothing is forbidden.
-For newcomers and long-timers alike, until now, there was an unmet need for a secular look our 12 Step/12 Tradition culture.
+Available in eBook, paperback or both, Beyond Belief reads like a contemporary discussion about addiction/recovery; nothing is sacred and nothing is forbidden.
+Ernie Kurtz, author of Not God: A History of Alcoholics Anonymous, The Spirituality of Imperfection and more, says this:

 You can find offers for our book in paperback, eBook or both + Beyond Belief and others from our Addiction/Recovery favorites by clicking HERE on our BOOKSTORE PAGE.
 Order Beyond Belief from your favorite brick-and-mortar bookstore or your favorite online retailer below.

 CLICK BAIT (Video about the book and links to get this book from your favorite retailer)

 See the short book trailer (less than one minute)

 Welcome to The 6ix - see a longer, more detailed book trailer video (less than six minutes)